RIIL WEBCAST NO. 3

 They get quotes from say the people involved, what other

-people think about it from the researcher itself and I think that's
+people think about it from the researcher itself and I think

 a big thing that's not really practiced now, but making an